QuentinAndrieu/bookmark-manager/README.md

 ## Before using the app

-Go to https://cors-anywhere.herokuapp.com/ and click on the button for temporary access It's necessary to bypass CORS issues with Flickr
+Go to https://cors-anywhere.herokuapp.com/ and click on the button for temporary access.\
+It's necessary to bypass CORS issues with Flickr

 ## Demo